Staying safe in the sun and hot weather with blood cancer

 Blood cancer and sun exposure

-Protecting your skin from the sun is always important – but if you're having treatment for blood cancer, or you've finished treatment in the last few years, it's a must.
+Protecting your skin from the sun is always important – but if you're having treatment for blood cancer, or you've finished treatment in the last few years, it's even more crucial.

 Treatments like chemotherapy, targeted therapies and radiotherapy can make your skin more sensitive to damage from the sun.
 If you’ve had a stem cell transplant using donor cells (an allogeneic transplant), being out in the sun without the right protection can increase your risk of GvHD (graft versus host disease) – where your immune system attacks your donor’s stem cells.

-But there are plenty of ways to protect yourself while making the most of the sunny weather.
-Remember to always speak to your medical team though, in case there's anything else you need to know.
+There are plenty of ways to protect yourself while making the most of the hot weather.
+Remember to always speak to your medical team if there's anything else you need to know.
+Here are our tips for staying safe in the heat:

 1. Avoid the hottest part of the day